Skip to content

 View Code

-<color-input
+<color-input value="#9333ea"></color-input>

-The <color-input> element exposes five properties:
+The <color-input> element exposes six properties:

 value - Current color as a CSS string

-const picker = document.querySelector('color-input');
+const picker = document.querySelector("color-input");

-console.log(picker.value); // "oklch(70% 0.2 240)"
+console.log(picker.value); // "oklch(70% 20% 240)"

 colorspace - Current color space